jak18015/lab-rats/README.md

 These are stored as modules, called when running main.py

-Each module has an associated config file in configs/ that can be updated manually or interactively.
+Each module has an associated config file in configs/ that can be updated manually or interactively within the script when that module is selected.